skellis46/slipbox/art practices explicitly become epistemic things.md

 Borgdorff writes that the idea of the "intent" criterion is for reviewers to respond to the question, "Does the submission expose practice as research?"[@borgdorff_conflict_2012 p.232] On face value this seems like a very low bar, as if _getting it out there_ is enough.
 Then, by "exposing" their work in JAR (in the sense of an _exposition_), Borgdorff states that the artist "inscribes that work, as it were, into the research discourse."
 The problem here is that there is little if any discourse or dialogue with the field.
 The quantity of [[mesearch]] is overwhelming, and very few artist-scholars seem to engage with i) what other artistic-scholarly practices their work is in conversation with; ii) why their work matters; and iii) to whom does it matter?

-Just to note that Borgdorff discusses ontologic and epistemic boundaries on the next page.
+Just to note that Borgdorff discusses ontologic and epistemic boundaries on the next page. #toread

 _questions & thoughts:_